 Dropping the 7

-To get the freedom I wanted, it required me dropping my Series 7 and then forming my own RIA (registered investment advisory firm) with the state of Illinois.
+Getting the freedom I wanted required me to drop my Series 7 and then form my own RIA (registered investment advisory firm) with the state of Illinois.
 There were a lot of hurdles in my way because I didn’t know how it all worked.

 - I didn’t know if I could stay with LPL Financial.